gclenaghan/bambu-timelapse-downloader/README.md

 This is mostly vibe-coded, so beware in general.
 I only own a P1S and have not tested this on anything else.

-The MQTT listener checks the gcode_status field for FINISH or FAILED which may be present in the device report even if it hasn't changed, so the download routine may trigger more often than you expect.
-When DELETE_AFTER_DOWNLOAD is enabled, this is fine since it just won't find anything if there isn't a new timelapse and exit.

-Deleting these from your device means they are no longer accessible through Bambu Studio or Bambu Handy.
+Enabling deletion prevents the script from redownloading each time but means they are no longer accessible through Bambu Studio or Bambu Handy.
 You'll have to put the downloads somewhere accessible (e.g. a NAS).

 ## Configuration